Kintyre/ksconf/README.md

     positional arguments:
       {check,combine,diff,promote,merge,minimize,sort,unarchive}
-        check               Perform a basic syntax and sanity check on .conf files combine             Combine .conf settings from across multiple directories into a single consolidated target
+        check               Perform basic syntax and sanity checks on .conf files combine             Merge configuration files from one or more source directories into a combined destination directory.
-                            directory.
-This is similar to running 'merge' recursively against a set of directories.
-        diff                Compares settings differences of two .conf files.
-This command ignores textual differences (like order,
+                            This allows for an arbitrary number of splunk's configuration layers within a single app.
+Think of this as a Unix-style '/etc/*.d' layer for Splunk apps diff                Compares settings differences of two .conf files ignoring textual and sorting differences
-                            spacing, and comments) and focuses strictly on comparing stanzas, keys, and values.
-Note that spaces within any given value will be compared. promote             Promote .conf settings from one file into another either in batch mode (all changes) or interactively allowing the user to pick which stanzas and keys to integrate.
-This can be used to push changes made via the UI, whichare stored in a 'local' file, to the version-controlled 'default' file.
-Note that the
+        promote             Promote .conf settings from one file into another either in batch mode (all changes) or interactively allowing the user to pick which stanzas and keys to integrate.
+Changes made via the UI (stored in the local folder) can be promoted (moved) to a version- controlled directory.
-                            normal operation moves changes from the SOURCE file to the TARGET, updating both files in the process.
-But it's also possible to preserve the local file, if desired.
         merge               Merge two or more .conf files minimize            Minimize the target file by removing entries duplicated in the default conf(s) provided.
-        sort                Sort a Splunk .conf file
+        sort                Sort a Splunk .conf file.
+Sorted output can be echoed or files can be sorted inplace.
         unarchive           Install or overwrite an existing app in a git-friendly way.
-If the app already exist, steps will be taken to upgrade it in a sane way.
+If the app already exist, steps will be taken to upgrade it safely.

     optional arguments:
       -h, --help            show this help message and exit